Safyian/Splitify-App/README.md

-# 💸 Splitify
+# 💸 Splittify

 > **Split smart.
 Settle fast.**

-A full-stack bill-splitting app (like Splitwise) built with Flutter + GetX on the frontend and Node.js + Express + MongoDB on the backend.
-Splitify lets friend groups track shared expenses, visualise spending patterns, and settle debts in the fewest possible transactions using a greedy debt-simplification algorithm.
+A bill-splitting app (like Splitwise) built with Flutter + GetX, backed by a Node.js + Express + MongoDB REST API.
+Splittify lets friend groups track shared expenses, visualise spending patterns, and settle debts in the fewest possible transactions using a greedy debt-simplification algorithm.

 ---